ppryanichek/100-days-of-code/log.md

 Realized the difference between TEXT and VARCHAR.

+### Day 54: December 8, Sunday

+**Today`s Progress**:

+I found out today how to manage user permissions in a DB ( about GRANT and REVOKE).

+Also learned stored procedures 🤏

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)